HackerOS-Linux-System/.github/profile/README.md

 ## HackerOS CLI Tools:
 ### virus
-This is a tool designed for the H# programming language.
-Installation is performed using the hacker unpack h-sharp command.
-Hacker Script is a full-featured, compiled programming language, not a scripting language like Hacker Lang.
+This is a tool designed for the Hacker Lang Advanced.

 ### hacker
 Heart of HackerOS install additional software update the entire system quickly (flatpak snapshot firmware and apt)